Elfa-lu/Domino/automation_project/README.md

 ## 1. alert system
 This project is used to alert.
 The script contains a crawler that crawl all the website that our company want to monitor.
 If the spider find our company's name on these websited, then it will send email to my colleagues.
-The spider run every two hours automatically on our server.
+The spider run every two hours automatically on our server, which is deployed by IT department colleagues.

 ## 2. parse JSON
 This project is used to automatically convert json data which is retrieved from the third party to txt file.